 - "DON'T TOUCH!!"
 "NO" "CAN YOU READ?"

 - In Wapsi Square, Bud warned Monica that she shouldn't touch an artifact because it had frightened a group of Nazis enough to make them kill each other.
 Naturally, Monica touched it, but not before Tempting Fate.
-Bud was Genre Savvy enough to expect this, and had even taken bets on whether or not Monica would touch it.
+Bud expected this, and had even taken bets on whether or not Monica would touch it.

 - Played with in Exterminatus Now: The Mad Scientist Laboratory has a Big Red Button for the Self-Destruct Mechanism labeled "Do Not Push".
 Of course, the Mobian Inquisition wants to destroy the base, so they push the button.
 It turns out that it was a decoy that just set off the alarms.